-We are still operating remotely for the Fall 2021 semester.
-No onground services will be available.
+We are still operating remotely for the Spring 2022 semester.
+No on-ground services will be available.
 Please email us at Black_Collegians@smc.edu

 You can also leave a message at 310-434-4232 and someone will return your call within 24 to 48 business hours.